mikepqr/spark-edx/README.md

-Mike Williams's solutions for the Spark EdX course CS100.1x.
+Mike Williams's solutions for the Berkeley Spark EdX courses CS100.1x and CS190.1x.

-Private fork of the repository https://github.com/spark-mooc/mooc-setup.